 Char-Broil’s offset smoker comes with a one year warranty, which we always love.

-- Less than 70 pounds and built in wheels for small footprint and easy transport
+- Less than 70 pounds and built in wheels for a small footprint and easy transport

 - The price is super budget friendly, on the lower end of smokers on the best offset smoker under $1000 list

-- Indirect smoke and ventilation system is well designed
+- The indirect smoke and ventilation system is well designed

 - Lots of prep and storage space with built in side and bottom shelves

 - Some customers have complained about a poor finish job which leads to chips and bad performance over time

 - Some customers have also mentioned bad welding which leads to heat loss and inconsistent temperatures

 What’s So Great About an Offset Smoker?

 If you’re relatively new to grilling and smoking, you might be wondering what all the commotion is about offset smokers.
 Some people swear by them, but what makes them so great?